 Chase Coronavirus Updates

-Chase knows that most of its cardholders are now spending more on basic needs, which is why it updated its points earnings on grocery purchases and grocery delivery services.
+Chase knows that most of its cardholders are now spending more on basic needs, which is why it updated its line up of rewards credit cards to have additional bonus categories on grocery purchases and grocery delivery services.

 Eligible Chase credit cards and co-branded cards can now earn 3x or 5x points per $1 spent on groceries.